Neurofeedback as ADHD therapy

 The effectiveness of Z-score training could also possibly be achieved by training the self-control ability of the EEG.
 The fact that normal values of healthy people are used as target parameters does not change this.

-One study reports that 70% of adults and 52% of children with ADHD improved so much after 30 training sessions using a combination of Z-score neurofeedback and HRV biofeedback training that they were no longer diagnosed in the clinical range of the ASEBA, but in the normal range.
+One study reports that 70% of adults and 52% of children with ADHD improved so much after 30 sessions of a combination of Z-score neurofeedback and HRV biofeedback training that they were no longer diagnosed in the clinical range of the ASEBA, but in the normal range.
 Whereas the diagnosis was previously in the borderline range of the ASEBA, 80% of the adults and 63% of the children reached the normal range.
-4 out of 9 adults and 10 out of 44 children who had previously used ADHD medication did not use ADHD medication after treatment.
-No adult (out of 30) and 1 child (out of 55) who had not taken ADHD medication before treatment took ADHD medication for the first time after treatment.42
+4 of 9 adults and 10 of the 44 children who had previously used ADHD medications did not use ADHD medications after treatment.
+No adult (out of 30) and 1 child (out of 55) who had not used ADHD medication before treatment used ADHD medication for the first time after treatment.45

 If these results can be repeated, this would be a sensation - despite all scientific caution.
 The results should therefore be viewed with appropriate attention and caution.